-2021 has been a year defined by widespread disruptions to critical infrastructure: A major fuel pipeline stopped by cyberattacks, a sprawling energy grid brought to the brink of collapse by the elements, a global supply chain gridlocked by a worldwide web of cause-and-effect.
+This biennium has been defined by widespread disruptions to critical infrastructure: A major fuel pipeline stopped by cyberattacks, a sprawling energy grid brought to the brink of collapse by the elements, a global supply chain gridlocked by a worldwide web of cause-and-effect.
 To meet the demands of our growing population - and brace for the unknowns of a fast-changing world - North Carolina must modernize our strategies to strengthen and grow resilient, reliable, globally competitive infrastructure networks.